KarthiPnsmy/Ratingbar/documentation/index.md

 To access this module from JavaScript, you would do the following:

-	var ratingBar = require("titutorial.ratingbar");
+	var ratingbar = require("titutorial.ratingbar");

-The ratingBar variable is a reference to the Module object.
+The ratingbar variable is a reference to the Module object.

 ## Reference